FBIGlowie/OSX-KVM/README.md

   ```
   nix run github:FBIGlowie/OSX-KVM/ --no-write-lock-file -- catalina
   ```
-  This will clone a repository at `./OSX-KVM`, give it the right permissions, and automatically start `./OpenCore-Boot.sh`.
+  This will clone a repository at `./OSX-KVM`, download the image, give everything the right permissions, and start `./OpenCore-Boot.sh`.

 * Now you are ready to install macOS 🚀